 MedRec demonstrates WebLogic Server and Java EE features, and highlights Oracle-recommended best practices.
 MedRec is included in the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
-For Linux and other platforms, you can start MedRec from the WL_HOME\samples\domains\medrec directory, where WL_HOME is the top-level installation directory for WebLogic Platform.
+For Linux and other platforms, you can start MedRec from the WL\ HOME\samples\domains\medrec directory, where WL\HOME is the top-level installation directory for WebLogic Platform.

-New and Changed Features in This Release
+1.5 New and Changed Features in This Release

-For a comprehensive listing of the new WebLogic Server features introduced in this release, see "What's New in WebLogic Server" in Release Notes.
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see Oracle Fusion Middleware What's New in Oracle WebLogic Server.